rwxayheee/rwxayhee.github.io/_posts/2023-11-8-Peptide-Docking-with-ADCP-2.md

 adcp -k -T 2xpp.trg -s "FFEIF" -pdmin -o dock1 -L swiss -w dock1 -nmin 100 -nitr 100 -env vacuum &> min1.log;
 ```

-I let the number of iterations to be 100, as I believe it can yield a reasonable geometry and relatively stable `E_peptide` without changing the docking pose too much.
-See below for *energy outputs* I collected with `-nitr` ranging from 5 to 1000:
+I set the number of iterations to be 100, as I believe it can yield a reasonable geometry and relatively stable `E_peptide` without changing the docking pose too much.
+See below for the energy outputs I collected with `-nitr` ranging from 5 to 1000:

 | nitr | E_Complex | E_Receptor | E_Peptide | dE_Interaction | dE_Complex-Receptor |
 | --- | --- | --- | --- | --- | --- |